-Receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for doubtful debts.

-Collectibility of receivables is reviewed on an ongoing basis.
-Debts which are known to be uncollectible are written off.
-A provision for doubtful receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
+Receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for doubtful provision for doubtful receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-Cash flows relating to short term receivables are not discounted if the effect of discounting is immaterial.
+Cash flows relating to short-term receivables are not discounted if the effect of discounting is immaterial.
 The amount of the provision is recognised in the statement of comprehensive income.